bastheboss7/MobileAutomation_BDD_Framework/README.md

 # Install dependencies
 mvn clean install -DskipTests

-# Install Appium drivers
-appium driver install uiautomator2   # Android
-appium driver install xcuitest       # iOS
 ```

 ### Running Tests

-All tests run on BrowserStack using the SDK agent.
-See the BrowserStack section below for detailed instructions.
+All tests run on BrowserStack cloud infrastructure using the SDK agent.
+See the **BrowserStack (SDK-Only)** section for detailed instructions.

 ---